dejanu/az104/README.md

 * A personal access token (PAT) is used to connect a self-hosted agent to **Azure Pipelines**.
 * Lifespan can be used to define the maximum lifespan of a PAT and control its lifecycle: implement policies that control the number of days that personal access tokens (PAT) are available.
-* Caching is available YAML and classic build pipelines.
+* **Caching** is available YAML and classic build pipelines.
 It is not available in classic release pipelines.
+* **Task groups**  are available only in classic build and classic release pipelines.

 ---